Plutonomicon/cardano-transaction-lib/doc/runtime.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->
 ## CTL Backend

+Info in this section only applies to CTL backend services.

 The services that are currently **required** are:

 - [Ogmios](https://ogmios.dev)